Skip to main content

 Inbox

 The inbox is the unified human-in-the-loop surface for the workspace.
-Rows are written by source-of-truth handlers (waitpoint create, escalation create, run-failure terminal, generic agent messages); these three endpoints are the read + state-flip surface the UI consumes — no inserts.
+Rows are written by source-of-truth handlers (waitpoint create, escalation create, run-failure terminal, generic agent messages); these endpoints are the read + state-flip surface the UI consumes — no inserts (the one destructive op is an ADMIN purge).
 For the source endpoints that create inbox items (and the conflict rules about how items get resolved), see the Inbox guide.

 All endpoints require an authenticated session and a workspace context.